Fury as council hikes up parking charges

 A decision to increase fees in council-run car parks in East Dunbartonshire have sparked an angry reaction from residents and local business.

-The council is set to scrap free parking for the first two hours and at weekends.
+The Tory/LibDem council administration is set to scrap free parking for the first two hours and at weekends.

 From June 18 this year, motorists will be charged £1 for up to two hours, £2 for two to three hours, £3 for three to four hours and £5 for more than four hours.